 - Make sure to measure / weigh your oat flour correctly.

 - This recipe will NOT work with coconut flour.

 - For this recipe, you want your coconut oil to be soft, not melted.

-- Cookies may seem under baked when you take out of the oven because they will be very soft.
+- Cookies may seem underbaked when you take them out of the oven because they will be very soft.
 Not to worry, they firm up as they cool.

-- Store leftovers in an airtight container for up to five days.
+- Store leftovers in an airtight container for 5-6 days.

-- Nutrition info listed below is based on one cookie.
+- Nutrition info listed below is based on one of 16 cookies made exactly as written.
 Nutrition info is only to be used as a rough guide.
 Click here to learn how nutrition info is calculated on this website.